camertron/turbo-sprockets-rails4/README.md

 #### Asset Preloader

 The asset preloader is a little different.
 As of Sprockets 3, a Rails server running in the development environment will attempt to compile and cache every asset your application might need _on the first page request_.
 This is different from how things used to work.
 In the old days, Rails would compile assets on-the-fly.
 For example, if your app requested dashboard.css but not home_page.css, Rails would only compile dashboard.css.
 For applications with a large number of assets, compiling all of them on the first page request can be prohibitively time-consuming.
-The asset preloader tries to allieviate this pain by compiling and caching assets in parallel when your app boots.
+The asset preloader tries to alleviate this pain by compiling and caching assets in parallel when your app boots.
 It's like the precompiler, but for development.

 ### Configuration